 In this section we will see how to change the default font of pMML2SVG and how to create the metrics file that are necessary to do the transformation.

-To add a new font to pMML2SVG, you need to create font metrics files and add them in the XSLT2/
+To add a new font to pMML2SVG, you need to create font metrics files and add them in the XSLT2/ directory

 of pMML2SVG distribution.
-These font metrics files are created with ttfreader
+These font metrics files are created with ttfreader tool that comes with

 FOP.
 To fully support a font, you need to create four XML font metrics files with